-Each trial started with central presentation of a white fixation cross (0.78° width and height) against a black background (2 sec), followed by the central presentation of the sample (1 sec).
+Each trial started with a central presentation of a white fixation cross (0.78° width and height) against a black background (2 sec), followed by the central presentation of the sample (1 sec).
 The sample was either a patch of coherently moving gray dots or a patch of static dots all presented in a uniform color.
 The white cross returned during the subsequent 9-sec delay period, after which recall was prompted during a 3-sec window.
-On direction trials, subjects were instructed to click a response key when they had rotated the needle to an angle that matched their memory of the direction of motion of the sample dots.
-For both trial types, the needle/tuning bar became thicker (0.13°) when the response was registered, and remained at the selected position for the remainder of the 3-sec response window, followed by feedback (1 sec; errors $\leq 15^\circ$ elicited "great", $> 15^\circ$ and $< 30^\circ$ elicited "good", and $\geq 30^\circ$ elicited "poor"), followed by a gray fixation cross displayed throughout the 8-sec intertrial interval (ITI).
-Trial type was randomly interleaved across the whole experiment.
+On direction trials, participants were instructed to click a response key when they had rotated the needle to an angle that matched their memory of the direction of motion of the sample dots.
+For both trial types, the needle/tuning bar became thicker (0.13°) when the response was registered and remained at the selected position for the remainder of the 3-sec response window, followed by feedback (1 sec; errors $\leq 15^{\circ}$ elicited "great," >15° and $<30^{\circ}$ elicited "good," and $\geq 30^{\circ}$ elicited "poor"), followed by a gray fixation cross displayed throughout the 8-sec intertrial interval (ITI).
+Trial type was pseudorandomly interleaved across the whole experiment, with each trial type being equiprobable, hence unpredictable to the participants.